CloudLabs-Samples/EduLabs/Security-ISV/Fortinet/02-Task 2: Accessing the Fortinet Dashboard.md

 ## Task 1: Accessing the Fortinet Dashboard

- 1. Open a new tab in the browser and copy-paste the FortiGateFQDN from the **Environmental Details** tab.\
+ 1. Open a new tab in the browser and copy-paste the FortiGateFQDN from the environmental details tab.

      ![](../images/image_600.png)